rochars/alawmulaw/README.md

 const mulaw = require("alawmulaw").mulaw;

-// Compressing all the samples in a file
+// Encode all the samples in a file
 // Only 16-bit samples are supported
 muLawSamples = mulaw.encode(pcmSamples);

-// Decompressing all the samples in a file pcmSamples = mulaw.decode(muLawSamples);
+// Decode all the samples in a file pcmSamples = mulaw.decode(muLawSamples);
 ```